-A decision of the Registrar as to whether there has been a breach of the Academic Code may be appealed to the Admission and Registration Committee.
-The parties to the appeal are the individual and the Registrar.
-The decision of the Admission and Registration Committee is final.

-I, (print full legal name), hereby acknowledge that I have read, understood and agree to abic le by th ne Aca ademic Code.

-Dated this day of 20.
+A decision of the Registrar as to whether there has be appealed to the Admission and Registration Cor individual and the Registrar.
+The decision of the Ad nmittee.
+The parties to the appeal are the I,acknowledge that I have read, understood and agre (print full legal name), hereby ee to abide by the Academic Code.
+Dated this day of Signature:

-Signature: